raphael-group/hatchet/doc/doc_runhatchet.md

 ALLNAMES="Normal Primary Met"
 ```

-Third, the user needs to specify the full paths to the running directory where all the files/directories produced by this run of HATCHet will be made with variable `${XDIR}` and the full paths to the required data:
+Second, the user needs to specify the full paths to the running directory where all the files/directories produced by this run of HATCHet will be made with variable `${XDIR}` and the full paths to the required data:
 1. `${NORMAL}` is the full path to the BAM file of matched-normal samples
 2. `${BAMS}` is a white-space separated list of the BAM files for the multiple tumor samples from the considered patient.